chachi/chachi.github.io/_posts/2013-08-28-homebrew-and-library-paths.md

 export DYLD_LIBRARY_PATH = /usr/local/Cellar/gcc47/4.7.3/gcc/lib
 ```

-to my build script.
-This causes the correct libraries to be found and solves the issue.
+to any script that runs my executables.
+This causes the correct libraries to be found when I run something built with GCC 4.7 and solves the issue.
+Unforunately, I can't set the system path to this because other executables depend on using the system library.

+**EDIT:** Corrected the last paragraph on when `DYLD_LIBRARY_PATH` is actually set.

 [homebrew]: http://brew.sh
 [fink]: http://finkproject.org